-This element brings a quantitative dimension to this component.
-It uses routine data to monitor and explore wider trends across Glasgow, and assess the extent to which the gap between deprived and other areas has changed, and consider whether health and wellbeing in our study areas is influenced by changes across the wider city.
-There are three specific aims as follows:
+This element brought a quantitative dimension to this component.
+It used routine data to monitor and explore wider trends across Glasgow, assess the extent to which the gap between deprived and other areas changed, and consider whether health and wellbeing in our study areas was influenced by changes across the wider city.
+There were three specific aims as follows:

 - To understand better the patterns and trends in health and wellbeing-related factors across the city of Glasgow, in particular in relation to different socio-economic groupings.

-- Within the above, to clarify where the GoWell areas sit within the socio-economic spectrum across the city.
+- Within the above, to clarify where the GoWell areas sat within the socio-economic spectrum across the city.

 - To profile explicitly the health of the GoWell areas, and more generally that of areas of social housing (including areas of GHA housing) in the city.

-These aims are addressed in two complementary reports.
-The first report, Health and Wellbeing in Glasgow and the GoWell Areas: deprivation based analyses, describes recent trends in health and wellbeing-related factors in the city by Glasgow-specific deprivation deciles; and, confirms the levels of deprivation within the GoWell areas themselves (and, therefore, where the areas fit within the overall deprivation profile of the city).
+These aims were addressed in two complementary reports.
+The first report, Health and Wellbeing in Glasgow and the GoWell Areas: deprivation based analyses, describes at the time recent trends in health and wellbeing-related factors in the city by Glasgow-specific deprivation deciles; and, confirms the levels of deprivation within the GoWell areas themselves (and, therefore, where the areas fit within the overall deprivation profile of the city).

 The second report, Health and Wellbeing in GoWell and Social Housing Areas in Glasgow, presents detailed profiles of: the GoWell areas individually; the area types; areas comprised of social housing and areas comprised of GHA properties.